curl/everything-curl/usingcurl-returns.md

  43. Bad function argument.
-A function was called with a bad parameter - this return code is present to help application authors to understand why libcurl can't perform certain actions and should never be return by the curl tool.
+A function was called with a bad parameter - this return code is present to help application authors to understand why libcurl cannot perform certain actions and should never be return by the curl tool.
 Please file a bug report to the curl project if this happens to you.